rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Sports and Societies Officers</strong><br/>
          dcsa_sports AT darwin.cam.ac.uk<br/>
-         Asmaysinh GHARIA<br/>
+         Kamilė STANKEVIČIŪTĖ<br/>
         <p align="justify">
-Asmay is a second-year PhD student in bioelectronics, developing a micro-electromechanical systems platform to efficiently generate cellular immunotherapie.<br><br>
+Kamilė is a second-year PhD student in machine learning for medicine.
+While she's waiting for her models to train, you can find her at the gym, running, or dancing salsa (pictured) ;)<br><br>

         </p>
     </td></tr>